codepr/codepr.github.io/_posts/2019-03-08-sol-mqtt-broker-p6.md

 {% endhighlight %}

-All the remaining ACK handlers now, they basically all the same, for now we limit ourselves to just log their execution, in the future we'll handle the message based on the QoS deliverance.
+All the remaining ACK handlers now, they're basically all the same, for now we limit ourselves to just log their execution, in the future we'll handle the message based on the QoS deliverance.